reactioncommerce/federated-gateway/docs/quick-start.md

 ```sh
 docker-compose up
 ```

-TODO: add URL where service will be running
+The Federated Gateway will be running at `http://localhost:2000`.

 [Back to Top][top]